Pieces of dark chocolate

 12. Farro or Wheat Berries

-While a piece of whole grain bread with a little nut butter can be a good source of quick energy shortly before a workout, intact whole grains provide more slow-release energy.
+Although a piece of whole grain bread with a little nut butter can be a good source of quick energy shortly before a workout, intact whole grains provide more slow-release energy.
 If you can tolerate gluten and want something with a bit more flavor and texture than quinoa, McDaniel and Nielsen recommend trying farro or wheat berries—whole grain forms of wheat from two different wheat plants.
-Both have a nutty, chewy texture, and deliver around 36-38 g of carbs, 6-8 g of protein, and 5 g of fiber per ¼-cup (uncooked) serving, as well as micronutrients like iron, magnesium, zinc, and B vitamins.
+Both have a nutty, chewy texture, and deliver around 36-38 grams of carbs, 6-8 grams of protein, and 5 grams of fiber per quarter cup (uncooked) serving, as well as micronutrients like iron, magnesium, zinc, and B vitamins.

 The Takeaway

-To recap: You want to consume some amount of whole or minimally processed carbohydrates in your diet, ideally paired with fiber, protein, and/or fat to support stable blood sugar.
-To get the biggest energy bang for your buck, prioritize foods with plenty of micronutrients.
+Whether you’re focused on pre-race nutrition or simply waking up each morning with a spring in your step, high-energy foods can help you feel upbeat and ready for action.
+You want to consume some amount of whole or minimally processed carbohydrates in your diet, ideally paired with fiber, protein, and/or fat to support stable blood sugar.
+To get the biggest bang for your buck, prioritize foods with plenty of micronutrients.
+And if you have specific dietary needs (like a gluten intolerance or a plant-based diet), consider enlisting the help of a professional dietitian to find the best foods for energy for you.

 Share: